Kami (2008 film): Release

 Kami was released to 43 cinemas across Malaysia on the first day of Hari Raya, and had a tight competition with Senario The Movie: Episode 1 which was released at the same day.
 Although it was predicted that it would not be able to compete with Senario The Movie, it went to raise RM1.4 million in the first two weeks of screening and it managed to avoid the possibility of massive loss.

 Critical reception

 Initial critical reception to Kami was generally positive reviews.

 Izuan Shah from Gua.com said that "the premise of this film is very simple and interesting to grasp the attention of modern teenagers", giving the movie a rating of 8 out of 10.
 His compliment went to Nas Muammar who "commanded the character Abu convincingly with his natural talent" as well as Zahiril "who has the potential of a newcomer".

 Nurulhisham Abdul Latiff from Berita Harian complimented all the casts for their successful performance, especially Liyana Jasmay, Nas Muammar and Zahiril.
-However, she further commented that "the recording style of this film is unsuitable for some audience" but "it was a fine job afterall.
+However, she further commented that "the recording style of this film is unsuitable for some audience" but "it was a fine job after all.